LifestyleCorp/robot-doctor/README.md

 - Correctly injecting out medicine stored in rubberised cap vials
 - Giving Sterile injections with a 2 cc, 5 cc , 10cc and 15 cc syringe
 - Sterile Withdrawing Venous Blood and fluid with a 2cc , 5cc , 10cc and 15 cc syringe
-- Correctly injecting out blood and fluid into rubberised cap sample tubes
+- Sterile injecting out blood and fluid into appropriate rubberised cap sample tubes
 - Sterile Arterial blood withdrawl from radial artery near anatomical snuff box
 - Sterile catheterising patient through the urethra with a foleys catheter
 - Restraining the patient body , limbs , joints and wounds